rpires71/milestone1/README.md

 **Acceptance Criteria**

-- [ ] Lists any IT support, admin, or technical roles (e.g. freelance support, project work).
+- [ ] Lists any IT support, admin, or technical roles.
 - [ ] References key certifications (A+, ITF+, CCNA) in context.
 - [ ] Shows current or recent web dev training or projects.
 - [ ] Includes access to other pages.